Mr-DeWitt/hello-world/README.md

-# hello-world
-This is a demo HelloWorld repository.
-See guide on https://guides.github.com/activities/hello-world/
+This is a demo HelloWorld project according to https://guides.github.com/activities/hello-world/